-- The camera does not draw power over the USB cable.
-Check the battery level before connecting and make sure it is not too low. - Make sure that you insert the cable connector into the USB/AV port until you feel it click securely into place.
+- The camera may not turn on automatically in the case of certain computer models or connection conditions.
+If this happens, press [ON/OFF] (Power) to turn on the camera. - Make sure that you insert the cable connector into the USB/AV port until you feel it click securely into place.
 Failure to insert the connector fully can result in poor communication or malfunction. - Note that even while the connector is fully inserted, you still will be able to see the metal part of the connector as shown in the illustration. - When connecting the USB cable to a USB port, make sure you align the connector correctly with the port. - Your computer may not be able to recognize the camera if you connect via a USB hub.
 Always connect directly to the computer's USB port.